skypilot-org/skypilot/docs/source/reference/config.rst

     # The mode to use for opening ports on Kubernetes
     #
-    # This must be either: 'ingress' or 'loadbalancer'.
-If not specified,
+    # This must be either: 'loadbalancer', 'ingress' or 'podip'.
-    # defaults to 'loadbalancer'.
     #
     # loadbalancer: Creates services of type `LoadBalancer` to expose ports.
     # See https://skypilot.readthedocs.io/en/latest/reference/kubernetes/kubernetes-setup.html#loadbalancer-service.